 Realtors, even retired ones, invest in real estate.
 Vince got a call from a builder friend of his asking if we would sell the vacant lot next to us.
 We had left the acre fallow for twenty years rather than one year every seven as the Old Testament required.
 At that rate, it should be productive for another 140 years.

 We sold the lot and the next Sunday Vince invited another realtor friend over to “look at” our house and update the estimate on how much it might be worth.
 She also listed the rental where Vince’s sister lived, and Cindy moved in with us.

 In the meantime, I kept occupied blogging and taking in five of our neighbor’s 50+ feral cats to the vet to be fixed.
 They came back missing part of an ear (and other parts, too).
 That’s how you can tell they are fixed.
 Another five we caught/trapped and carted off to new homes.
 That was not super successful.

 Some of you have read these sad tales of our air conditioner flood before, so I won’t repeat them.
 All these catastrophes kept our minds off COVID-19.

-By the end of August we had endured all the paper work of two more real estate transactions.
-Our upmost need was to find a place for Cindy and her stuff to live besides our tiny cabana.
+By the end of August, we had endured all the paperwork of two more real estate transactions.
+Our utmost need was to find a place for Cindy and her stuff to live other than our tiny cabana.
 Vince still wanted to move to Prescott, AZ, so we embarked on our fifth transaction and bought a condo for Cindy – in Prescott.
 Good thing she wanted to move with us!
 Now we had to uproot!